Concussions and Head Injury Evaluations

 What is the Difference Between a Traumatic Brain Injury (TBI) and a Concussion?

 The CDC defines a traumatic brain injury (TBI) as a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or penetrating head injury.
-A concussion is a form of brain injury.
+A concussion is a form of traumatic brain injury.

 Are Head Injuries Common From Accidents?

 Car accidents and unintentional falls are the most common factors resulting in head injury hospitalizations, according to the CDC.
 When the skull strikes an object (ie. steering wheel, air bag, windshield, door frame), a head injury (minor or major) may have occurred.
-Often times, the sheer force of accident can cause a head injury where the brain collides with the interior of the skull.
+Often times, the sheer force of accident can cause a traumatic brain injury where the brain collides with the interior of the skull.